 You want to blanket your home with Wi-Fi but extending electrical power to the far side of your yard, or that tight corner in your attic, can be a daunting task.
 That is where PoE, or Power over Ethernet, comes into play.

 It’s a straightforward concept where you can kill two birds with one stone.
-There’s quite a bit to know about PoE.
-But first all, no real killing is involved, and you’ll find the rest about it here, with a minimum amount of technical jargon.
+There’s quite a bit to know about PoE, and you’ll find it all here, with a minimum amount of technical jargon.

 What is Power over Ethernet

-Power over Ethernet is when you use a single network cable — like a CAT5e or CAT6 cable — to deliver both data signals and electric power to a network device.
-So yes, you still need to run network cables, but that’s all you’d have to do.
+Power over Ethernet is when you use one network cable — like a CAT5e or CAT6 one — to deliver both data signals and electric power to a device.
+So yes, you still need to run a wire, but just a single one.

 PoE: Cables and device types